pkeilbach/htwg-practical-nlp/docs/lectures/nlp_intro.md

 The first lecture will give you a basic understanding of what NLP is about, the problems we deal with and the challenges that come with it.
 We will take a look at some real-world NLP applications and learn about the most important NLP tasks.
 Also we will dissect language into its building blocks and learn about the relation between NLP and AI.
+The goal is to get a good intuition of what it means to work with language from a programmatic perspective.

 ## Real-world NLP Applications